 Anything under about one pixel is almost impossible to notice in real-world images, even with chromatic aberration corrections turned off.
 This amount is low enough to be totally irrelevant.
 Likewise, I noticed very little longitudinal chromatic aberration on the Nikon Z 800mm f/6.3 VR S (where out-of-focus areas shift color).
 Nikon did a great job here.

-Because of the difficulty of testing 800mm lenses in the lab (more on that in a moment), I’ll start this section with some real-world crops to show the sharpness of the Nikon Z 800mm f/6.3 VR S in practice.
+I’ll start this section with some real-world crops to show the sharpness of the Nikon Z 800mm f/6.3 VR S in practice.
 Hopefully that helps you contextualize the lab results that I’ll show in a moment.